timmalstead/Sirvy/README.md

 user stories

-a user can log in, using third party verification
+a user can log in, using third party verification or their own email

 a user can update their profile